veracho1/StairDetection-AI/readme.md

 2. Connect to your Jetson Nano using by SSH in your favorite IDE (in my case, it was VSCode)

-3. Clone the "StairDetection" project into your home folder:
+3. Clone the "StairDetection" project into your home folder or whatever directory you'd like to store it in:

 ```bash
 git clone https://github.com/veracho1/StairDetection